glow-gh/daa/1_3_markdown.md

 rank: 3
 ---

+**NOTE: WILL BE EXPANDED TO TWO HOURS BEFORE AND AFTER LUNCH, REMOVE REGEX TO TUESDAY**

 # Markdown
 This module will introduce you to Markdown, a markup language that will allow you to create simple, yet powerful notepads, documents, and webpages.
 In addition, you will learn how to create, commit and publish Markdown documents to the web using GitHub Pages.